callmecavs/bricks.js/README.md

 Used to handle dynamically added elements.

-Note that `update` is the preferred method for positioning new items within the grid, _assuming the media query hasn't changed_, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).
+Note that `update` is the preferred method for positioning new items within the grid, _assuming the breakpoint hasn't changed_, because it will only operate on items that have not yet been packed (i.e. don't have the `packed` attribute).

 ```es6
 // call the update method, using an existing instance